-Uniting Church schools
+Uniting Church schools and residential colleges

 The Uniting Church in Queensland values its relationship with a diverse set of schools and colleges with varying ownership structures, fee scales and individual identities.

 As a community of faith, we embody and promote the discipline and practice of education.